JetBrains/Qodana/topics/flexinspect.md

 <procedure>
 <step>In IntelliJ IDEA, open the file that you would like to analyze using your inspection. </step>
 <step>Navigate to <ui-path>Tools | View PSI Structure of Current File</ui-path>.
 Here you can explore the PSI tree of
-your file, APIs available for PSI nodes contained in the file, and come up with algorithms that would operate with this PSI tree.
+your file.
+APIs are available for PSI nodes contained in the file.
+These APIs can generate algorithms that would operate within the PSI tree.
 </step>
 </procedure>

-For example, to check whether a method is a constructor, you can use the `isConstructor()` PSI method available for each method of a class.
+For example, to check whether a method is a constructor, you can use the `isConstructor()` PSI method, which is available for each method of a class.

 <img src="flexinspect-psi-tree.gif" width="881" alt="Studying a PSI tree of a file" border-effect="line"/>

 ### Create your inspection

-You can develop the inspection using the template that you have [already created](#Create+an+inspection+file).
-To check whether a class has a constructor method, in this example you can iterate over all methods and use the `isConstructor()` method.
+You can develop your inspection using the template that you've [already created](#Create+an+inspection+file).
+In this example, you can iterate over all methods and use the `isConstructor()` method to check whether a class has a constructor method.
-If there is no constructor method, the inspection generates the error showing that a class has no constructor method.
+If there is no constructor method, the inspection generates an error showing that a class has no constructor method.

-Here is the Kotlin snippet for the `NoConstructor.inspection.kts` file containing inline comments.
+Here's the Kotlin snippet for the `NoConstructor.inspection.kts` file containing inline comments.

 ```kotlin
 import org.intellij.lang.annotations.Language